Fluorky/WeatherStationSmartHomeServer/README.md

 # WeatherStationSmartHomeServer
-Frontend to Weather station integrated with a smart home system
+Backend server built with Flask and docker for a weather station (e.g., Pico W), integrated with the Apple HomeKit smart home system.